Miami Seaquarium

-The Miami Seaquarium was a 38 acre oceanarium located on the island of Virginia Key in Biscayne Bay, Miami-Dade County, Florida located near downtown Miami.
+The Miami Seaquarium was a 38 acre oceanarium located on the island of Virginia Key in Biscayne Bay, Miami-Dade County, Florida, located near downtown Miami.
 The seaquarium closed after 70 years of operation on October 12, 2025.

 Founded in 1955, it was one of the oldest continuously operating oceanariums in the United States.
 In addition to marine mammals, the Miami Seaquarium housed fish, sharks, sea turtles, birds, and reptiles.
 The park offered daily presentations and hosted overnight camps, events for boy scouts, and group programs.
 Over 500,000 people visited the facility annually.
 The park had around 225 employees, and its lease payments and taxes made it the third-largest contributor to Miami-Dade County's revenue.

 History

 The park was founded by Fred D. Coppock and Captain W.B.
 Gray and was the second marine-life attraction in Florida.
 When it opened in 1955, it was the largest marine-life attraction in the world.

 The park's first orca was Hugo, named after Hugo Vihlen.
 Hugo was captured in February 1968 in Vaughn Bay.
 Shortly after his capture, Hugo was flown to the Miami Seaquarium where he was held in a small pool for two years.
-Over the course of 10 years, judging by his behavior, it was clear that Hugo didn't adjust to his life in captivity.
+Over the course of 10 years, judging by his behavior, it was clear that Hugo did not adjust to his life in captivity.
 Hugo would regularly bang his head against the walls of the tank.
 On March 4, 1980, Hugo died of a brain aneurysm after a history of repeated self injury.